knewplay/book-programming-essential/toolset/tools.md

 As it turns out, we can have direct access to the kernel of an operating system.
 And that is thanks to the outermost layer of the operating system, known as the shell.

 The shell takes in commands and interprets them.
-For that reason, it can be called a "command-line interpreter" or "command language interpreter" (not to be confused with the typical abbreviation of CLI being "command-line interface", which refers to the terminal).
+For that reason, it can be called a "command-line interpreter" or "command language interpreter" (which also abbreviates to "CLI", just like the "command-line interface", showing how these two are typically used interchangeably).
 The shell is a program that translates your typed commands into instructions that the kernel can understand and execute.
 It sits between the user and the kernel of the operating system.

 But wait, wasn't that the role of the terminal?

 Not exactly.
 The terminal does sit between the user and the operating system.
 However, it is simply an interface, a place where the user can write their commands.
 The terminal only knows how to accept input from the keyboard and display output onto the screen.
 The terminal itself does not know what to do with the provided input.
 And that is where the shell comes in.

+> The terminal is a program application that provides a graphical user interface (GUI) for you to interact with the shell.
+The shell is the one that interprets what you wrote and executes the commands.
+Hence why it is called the Command-Line Interpreter.

-When you type something into the terminal and press enter, the terminal sends what you wrote to the shell.
-The shell reads the commands you enter in the terminal, processes them, and communicates with the kernel to perform the requested actions.
+When you enter a command in the terminal and hit enter, the terminal forwards your input to the shell.
+The shell then reads and processes these commands, communicating with the kernel to carry out your requests.
 The kernel then performs the necessary tasks, such as managing memory, accessing files, or running processes, based on the instructions provided by the shell.

 The terminal and the shell are often used interchangeably, so don't get too caught up on the definitions when reading about it online.